 What is the Extended Minerals Reporting Template (EMRT)?

-The Extended Minerals Reporting Template (EMRT) is a free, standardized tool developed by the Responsible Minerals Initiative (RMI) to streamline the exchange of supply chain data for cobalt, mica, copper, natural graphite, lithium, and nickel.
-It combines the former Cobalt Reporting Template (CRT) and Mica Reporting Template (MRT) and has since been expanded to cover additional minerals.
-The EMRT aligns with the OECD Due Diligence Guidance to support responsible sourcing practices.
-Continue reading to learn more and access the latest version.
+The Extended Minerals Reporting Template (EMRT) is a free, standardized tool developed by the Responsible Minerals Initiative (RMI) to streamline the exchange of supply chain data for extended minerals.
+It combines the former Cobalt Reporting Template (CRT) and Mica Reporting Template (MRT), and, in 2025, was expanded with the EMRT 2.0 release to include copper, natural graphite, lithium, and nickel.

-Download the EMRT 2.0
+Download the EMRT 2.1

 - Updates to Smelter Reference List and Standard Smelter List